qleet/user-docs/docs/guides/getting-started.md

 ```

 This process will usually take 10-15 minutes.
 It can take even longer on some
 AWS accounts.
 You will see ouput as AWS resources are created.
-We don't recommend using
-`--auth-enabled=false` when deploying to EKS because the Threeport API would be exposed to
-the public internet via HTTP and without authentication.

-It will create a remote EKS Kubernetes cluster and install all of the control plane
+It will create a remote
+EKS Kubernetes cluster and install all of the control plane components.
+It will also
-components.
-It will also register the same EKS cluster as the default compute space
+register the same EKS cluster as the default compute space
 cluster for tenant workloads.

 Note: if you would like to use